ecosoft-odoo/acm/hr_expense_petty_cash/readme/USAGE.rst

 **Create an Expense paid by Petty Cash**

 #.
 Go to Expenses > My Expenses
 #.
-Create a new Expense
+Create a new expense
 #.
 Select Paid by = Petty Cash and Select Petty Cash Holder

 **Create an Expense Report paid by Petty Cash**

 #.
-Go to Expenses > My Expenses
+Go to Expenses > My Expense Reports
 #.
-Create a new Expense
+Create a new expense report
 #.
-Select Paid by = Petty Cash and Select Petty Cash Holder
+Select or Create expenses Paid by Petty Cash and same Petty Cash Holder

-#.
-Click Create Report Button
+Note : Bill and Expense will default journal from petty cash holder, if you configure journal in petty cash holder.